Big Beautiful Saxophone Sound

 Where Sound Meets Art

-Hand-Hammered Brass combined with Rose Gold plating has created a work of art that sounds as exquisite as it looks.
-Available in a limited edition run of 300 Numbered pieces in the special Rose Gold plating, complete with a Certificate of Authenticity signed by Jody Espina
+Hand-Hammered Brass combined with Gold-plating has created a work of art that sounds as exquisite as it looks.

 What is Hand-Hammering?